rgopalan64/Practical-Machine-Learning-GOPALAN/README.md

 PREDICTION FOR 20 TEST CASES:

 This final discussion pertains to the prediction for the 20 test cases provided in the project.
 The best random forest algorithm was applied to these twenty cases.
-I cannot say what the accuracy of the procedure is because classe is unknown, but the 20 predictions provided by the random forest algorithm are listed below:

-A  B  A  A  A  C  D  C  A  A  B  B  B  A  E  B  E  B  D  B
+Based upon the grade provided by COursera for the twenty test cases, this extended Random Forest algorithm, with all variables from the end of Phase I, provided 100% accuracy for the 20 test cases.